 Robert Ludlum began his Jason Bourne suspense series about a highly trained assassin with amnesia struggling to survive his past and keep the new life he builds.
 Eric van Lustbader has taken the series over with Ludlum’s death.

-Ian Rankin writes as Jack Harvey — I’m not sure about the reasoning for this — in his Jack Harvey “series”, which is well-written.
-They’re standalones about men on a mission, and the style is a bit different from Rankin’s usual.
+Ian Rankin writes as Jack Harvey.
+The stories are well-written standalones about men on a mission, and the style is a bit different from Rankin’s usual.

 Government Agents & Spies

 Dorothy Dunnett‘s Johnson Johnson is a British agent in the 1960s whose cover is a portrait painter.
 Each mystery seems to find him in the background.
 I only have one of these; they’re hard to find.

 Ian Fleming‘s original James Bond is the epitome of the dashing spy and is more known through the movies about Fleming’s books.